Deformations of the symmetric subspace of qubit chains: Concluding remarks and open problems

-Future works will address three avenues regarding these deformations.
+{Besides the applications sketched in the previous section}, future works will address three avenues regarding these deformations.
 One obvious one is to apply the full generality of the Schur-Weyl duality for base Hilbert spaces of arbitrary dimension, such as multiqutrit systems, which require an analysis on similar terms of {the corresponding $q$-deformation of $\mathfrak{su}(n)$, whose $q$-Dicke states have been introduced in~\cite{Raveh_2024}}.
 Another obvious generalization is to consider $q$-deformations of subspaces of exchangeable states, describing symmetric density matrices.
-These two would be indispensable ingredients to describe a deformed version of de Finetti's theorem \cite{watrous2018theory,Konig2005,Gross}, for which one would aim to describe the local features of such states for general base dimension. {Finally, there is the case which $q$ is a root of unity, where the representation theory is not mapped one-to-one with the undeformed one, and significantly different results could arise.
-Work on all these lines is in progress.}
+These two would be indispensable ingredients to describe a deformed version of de Finetti's theorem \cite{watrous2018theory,Konig2005,Gross}, for which one would aim to describe the local features of such states for general base dimension.
+Finally, there is the case which $q$ is a root of unity, {which we have not addressed here}, where the representation theory is not mapped one-to-one with the undeformed one, and significantly different results could arise.
+Work on all these lines is in progress.